danomatika/ofxLua/README.md

     -- properties are accessed with a '.' coolClass.aString = "hello world"

 See the SWIG interface file in `swig` and the [SWIG and Lua](http://swig.org/Doc1.3/Lua.html) documentation for more information.
-SWIG will handle most genral cases for you, but there are plenty of details to get into if you want greater customization.
+SWIG will handle most general cases for you, but there are plenty of details to get into if you want greater customization.

 If you end up having lots of custom code to bind, it's recommended to create multiple SWIG interface files which are included into a single *.i using the %include command.
-Do not create seaprate files with the same module name, only set the module in the main file as SWIG is designed for 1 module per main interface.
+Do not create separate files with the same module name, only set the module in the main file as SWIG is designed for 1 module per main interface.

 **Do not** open issues or bug reports if the problem is in writing your own bindings as this is all handled by SWIG.
 Be sure to search online for similar errors with "swig" as part of your search.
 More likely than not, it's an issue with your bindings and not with ofxLua.